 Owning your own boat can be hugely rewarding, with the freedom to travel the UK’s waterways at your own pace, closeness to nature and sharing your love of the waterways by entertaining friends with day trips.

 Some initial things to consider include the costs, types of boat, getting a boat licence and boat maintenance.
 Unless you intend to continuously cruise the network throughout the year, you need to give some serious thought to finding a permanent mooring for your boat.
-Generally finding the right boat at the right price is fairly straightforward, but finding somewhere to berth it can be extremely difficult.
-It is therefore an absolute necessity to find a permanent mooring before buying a boat.
+Generally finding the right boat at the right price is fairly straightforward, but finding somewhere to berth it can be a little more tricky.
+It is therefore a good idea to find a permanent mooring before buying your boat.

 Choosing a Waterway